Friday, May 27, 2005

 Sunday, May 01, 2005

 First, briefly, about me.
 I am co-founder and Managing Partner of Strativa, a business consulting firm in Southern California that focuses on business and IT strategy, process improvement, and information technology decision-making.
 I am also the President of Computer Economics, an IT research and advisory firm, founded in 1979.
-In 2010, I also joined Constellation Research as VP and Principal Analyst, to leverage my work at Strativa and Computer Economics to a wider audience.
 You can read my bio on Strativa's management page.

-This blog, The Enterprise System Spectator, was launched in May, 2002 as one of the first tech blogs.
+I launched this blog in May, 2002 as one of the first tech blogs.
 I started it to provide a forum for my observations on enterprise systems, the vendors that provide them, and the experiences of companies that implement them.
 This blog represents my views alone, and receives no sponsorship from vendors.

 What is an enterprise system?
 I define it broadly as a software application or suite of applications that are implemented across multiple business functions.
 Enterprise systems include applications such as enterprise resource planning (ERP), supply chain management, customer relationship management (CRM), business intelligence, product lifecycle management (PLM), enterprise asset management (EAM), as well as other emerging applications.
 Essentially, an enterprise system is a business application that serves users across multiple groups, departments, or business units.